-This follows from a distortion theorem for maps on the unit disk \cite[Corollary 1.4]{pommerenke1975univalent} together with the Riemann mapping theorem.
-In dimensions $n>2$, the situation changes significantly since according to the Liouville theorem, conformality is a rigid property.
-Therefore, if one is interested in an analog of Theorem \ref{t:Koebe} in higher dimensions, one should consider a larger class of mappings.
-Following this idea, K.\ Astala and F.\ Gehring established a version of Theorem \ref{t:Koebe} for quasiconformal maps in $\mathbb{R}^n$, $n\geq 2$, see Theorem 1.8 in \cite{MR777305}.
-Quasiconformal mappings are not necessarily differentiable everywhere, but they belong to the Sobolev class $W_{loc}^{1,n}$.
-Consequently, Theorem 1.8 in \cite{MR777305} is formulated not for the pointwise derivative, but for a certain average derivative $a_f$.
+and $\mathcal{L}^n$ denotes Lebesgue measure on $\mathbb{R}^n$. \end{thm} Quasiconformal mappings are not necessarily differentiable everywhere, but they belong to the Sobolev class $W_{loc}^{1,n}$.
+Consequently, Theorem \ref{t:AstGehr} is formulated not for the pointwise derivative, but for $a_f$.
 This is a natural geometric quantity which, for $n=2$ and $f$ conformal, agrees with $|f'(z)|$.
-Both $a_f$ and the Koebe distortion theorem for $a_f$ have found various applications, for instance in connection with the global distortion properties of a quasiconformal mapping \cite{MR1191747}, diameter bounds for images of curves \cite{Koskela1994}, in the studies of conformal metrics \cite{bkr98} and more recently related to harmonic quasiconformal mappings \cite{MR3430458}.
+Both $a_f$ and Theorem \ref{t:AstGehr} have found various applications, for instance in connection with the global distortion properties of quasiconformal mappings \cite{MR1191747}, diameter bounds for images of curves \cite{Koskela1994}, in the studies of conformal metrics \cite{bkr98}, and more recently related to harmonic quasiconformal mappings \cite{MR3430458}.
 We address counterparts of some of these results as well as their generalizations.

-The goal of this note is to prove a Koebe distortion theorem for quasiconformal mappings in the Heisenberg group and to study several applications thereof.
+More precisely, the goal of this paper is to prove a Koebe distortion theorem for quasiconformal mappings in the Heisenberg group and to study several applications thereof.
 The Heisenberg group $\mathbb{H}^1$ endowed with a left-invariant sub-Riemannian metric $d_s$ has played an important role as a testing ground and motivational example for the extension of the theory of quasiconformal maps from Euclidean to more abstract metric spaces.
-This development can be seen from a series of papers and notes \cite{MR1317384, zbMATH00746069, HeinonenNotes, MR1654771}.
+This development can be seen from a series of papers and notes \cite{Pansu1, MR1317384, zbMATH00746069, HeinonenNotes, MR1654771}.
 Given the role of the sub-Riemannian Heisenberg group in the development of the theory of quasiconformality, and the wealth of quasiconformal mappings which can be constructed in this particular space by methods described in \cite{MR1317384,zbMATH00784029,zbMATH01640258,zbMATH06195912,Aus}, we consider $\mathbb{H}^1$ a natural non-Euclidean setting where it is worthwhile to study counterparts for $a_f$ and Koebe's theorem.

 \begin{definition} For a quasiconformal map $f:\Omega \to \Omega'$ between domains $\Omega,\Omega' \subsetneq \mathbb{H}^1$, we define